-To date, we have relied solely upon investments in LLC interests.
-We will incur significant additional costs for the build-out of the restaurant concept and retain a reserve for working capital during initial months of operations.
+To date, we have relied solely upon investments in LLC interests and a related party note from our managing member.
+We will incur significant additional costs for the build-out of our concept and require a reserve for working capital during initial months of operations.
 These matters raise substantial doubt about the Company's ability to continue as a going concern.
-During the next 12 months, the Company intends to fund its operations with funding from our Regulation Crowdfunding campaign and the sale of additional LLC units to third party investors.
+During the next 12 months, the Company intends to fund its operations with funding from our Regulation Crowdfunding campaign, the sale of additional LLC units to third party investors, a grant from the city of Oakland, and if necessary an SBA loan.
+We are also eligible to receive up to \$150,000 in tenant improvement funds that have not yet been received.
 If we cannot raise additional capital or if profitability is slower than anticipated, we may consume all of our cash reserved for operations.
 There are no assurances that management will be able to raise capital on terms acceptable to the Company.
 If we are unable to obtain sufficient amounts of additional capital, we may be required to reduce the scope of our planned development and operations, which could harm our business, financial condition and operating results.
 The financial statements do not include any adjustments that might result from these uncertainties.
+Despite the inherent risks of any new business, we are an experienced management team with four decades of relevant industry experience and believe that we can make the Company a success for stakeholders.